List of The Sopranos characters: Richie Aprile

 Richie and Janice Soprano, Tony's sister, used to date in high school.
 When Richie gets out of prison, he and Janice resume their old relationship and eventually get engaged.
-Janice frequently encourages Richie to defy Tony, because she wants to be married to the boss.
+Janice frequently encourages Richie to defy Tony because she wants to be married to the boss.
 In the end, Richie prepares, with the approval of Tony's Uncle Junior, to take over the family as boss.
 Richie approaches acting capo Albert "Ally Boy" Barese to ask for his support in his takeover bid, but he declines.

 After weighing his options, Junior realizes he is better off with Tony in charge and tips him off about Richie's plans.
 Silvio Dante advises Tony that there is nothing to gain from leaving Richie alive, so Tony instructs Silvio to have Richie killed.
-However, after returning home one night, Richie gets into an argument with Janice over Richie's son's possible homosexuality.
-Richie is enraged at the thought of his son being gay, but Janice replies that it would not matter.
-Furious, Richie punches her in the mouth before settling down for dinner.
+However, after returning home one night, Richie gets into an argument with Janice over Richie's son's possible homosexuality, during which he punches her in the mouth before settling down for dinner.

-Janice leaves the room and returns with a gun pointed at him.
-Calmly, Richie says, "Get the fuck outta here.
-I'm in no mood for your..." before she shoots Richie twice, killing him.
-Distraught, she calls Tony, who has Christopher, and Furio Giunta meet him at Livia's (where Janice, Richie, and Livia reside) to remove Richie's body.
+Janice leaves the room and returns with a gun, shooting Richie twice and killing him.
+Distraught, she calls Tony, who has Christopher and Furio Giunta meet him to remove Richie's body.
 They bring his corpse to Satriale's to dismember it while Tony sends Janice off to Olympia, Washington to lie low.